Anax2i/anaxii__/wiki/Tournaments/oPHN/2019_4K/en.md

 > Be the **MAJESTIC** Maestro.

 The **osu!
-Philippines Nationals 2019 (osu!mania 4K)** (***PHN4K 2019***) was a one-on-one, osu!mania 4-key tournament made for osu! players based in the Philippines or of Filipino Heritage.
+Philippines Nationals 2019 - osu!mania 4K** (***PHN4K 2019***) was a one-on-one, osu!mania 4-key tournament made for osu! players based in the Philippines or of Filipino heritage.
 It was the first instalment of the osu!
 Philippines Nationals.

 ## Tournament schedule